Eligijus112/flask-application/README.md

 Putting everything together from this course: https://www.udemy.com/course/rest-api-flask-and-python

-# Flask application use
+# Project summary

+This project uses Flask as a basis to create a REST API to serve a machine learning model.

 This flask application stores a logistic regression model in a database table as a list of features and coefficient values and returns a probability via a GET request.

+Additionally, all the requests are tracked and stored in a database as well.

 # Activating the virtual environment

+## With anaconda

 ```
 conda create python=3.7 flask-api